7 of the Best SUV Family Cars from Swansway Group

 Dislikes: Is Jag cannibalising sales from sister company, Land Rover?

-At the more compact end of the SUV market, the sleek Peugeot 3008 is still plenty spacious enough to make it a top contender for one of the best family cars out there right now.
+At the more compact end of the SUV market, the sleek Peugeot 3008 is still plenty spacious enough to make it one of the best small SUVs out there right now.
 It’s a smooth drive with an even smoother design.
-High-quality, modern interior materials and a premium infotainment system equipped on-board make it an equally tempting option for Teletubby DVDs or audio books – let’s face it, when else do you get chance to read?
+High-quality, modern interior materials and a premium on-board infotainment system make it an equally tempting option for Teletubby DVDs or audio books – let’s face it, when else do you get chance to read?

 The Peugeot 3008’s boot is expansive and can even be made bigger by folding down the rear seats.
 It’s an ideal car for smaller families who require a lot of boot space, no matter what you’re carrying.
-If safety is your main priority when deciding which car to buy, then this Peugeot model is a contender, with Euro NCAP awarding it a five-star rating in its crash tests.
+If safety is your main priority when deciding which car to buy, then this Peugeot model is a definite challenger for best SUV with Euro NCAP awarding it a five-star rating in its crash tests.

 John’s Verdict 9/10